KhronosGroup/SYCL_Reference/source/iface/platform.rst

      - OpenCL profile
    * - version
      - string_class
-     - OpenCL software driver version
+     - Returns a backend-defined platform version.
    * - name
      - string_class
-     - Device name of the platform
+     - Returns the name of the platform.
    * - vendor
      - string_class
-     - Vendor name
+     - Returns the name of the vendor providing the platform.
    * - extensions
      - vector_class<string_class>
-     - Extension names supported by the platform
+     - Deprecated, use sycl::device::get_info() with sycl::info::device::aspects instead.

 .. _platform-example: